Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 Sailop compose — 24/100

-- Picks a color palette excluding the 200–290° hue band
+- A color palette excluding the 200–290° hue band

-- Picks a nav from 3 distinct patterns
+- A nav from 3 distinct patterns

-- Picks a footer from 3 distinct patterns
+- A footer from 3 distinct patterns

 What this means for your stack